NathanNeelis/friendship/README.md

 ### Templating engine

 In our Friendship app, we made a lot of use of the templating engine EJS.
-We choose to use EJS because two out of three teammembers where already using EJS.
-Also it has a great documentation on how to get started.
+We choose to use EJS because two out of three team members were already using EJS.
+Also, it has great documentation on how to get started.
-A other team member used handlebars but we felt most comfortable using EJS.
+Another team member used handlebars but we felt most comfortable using EJS.

 In the view folder, you will find our main pages like index, profile, matching, register, login, and search.
 These pages are build out of includes.
 Smaller bits of code that you will find in the folder **"includes"**.